Survey of London: Scope

 The Survey consists of a series of volumes based mainly on the historical parish system.
 Each volume gives an account of the area, with sufficient general history to put the architecture in context, and then proceeds to describe the notable streets and individual buildings one by one.
 The accounts are exhaustive, reviewing all available primary sources in detail.
 The Survey devotes thousands of words to some buildings that receive the briefest of mentions in the Buildings of England series (itself a vast and detailed reference work by most standards).
 However, the earlier volumes largely ignored buildings built after 1800.

 Due to the scale of the existing endeavour, there are no current plans to extend the project to take in the whole of Greater London.
 As of 2020, 53 volumes in the main series have been published.
 Separately, 18 monographs on individual buildings have been published.
 Most of the volumes have not been updated since publication, but those published online (up to Vol. 47) have received a limited amount of updating.

 Since 2008, the Survey of London has been published by Yale University Press.
 With the publication of the volumes on Clerkenwell in 2008, colour photography was used for the first time, and the images incorporated in the text – previously they had been grouped separately as plates.
 A further volume on Woolwich was published in 2012, and two on Battersea appeared in late 2013.
 Two volumes on the eastern part of Marylebone, south of Marylebone Road, were issued in late 2017.
 Work has begun on Whitechapel, the historically rich and complex area on the eastern fringe of the City of London.

-The British History Online digital library project of the Institute of Historical Research has published all volumes, sponsored by English Heritage.
+The British History Online digital library project of the Institute of Historical Research published all volumes up to 47 (Northern Clerkenwell and Pentonville) online, sponsored by English Heritage.
+Later volumes are published on the website of The Bartlett School of Architecture at University College London.